weynandk/info_threefold/src/docs/whitepapers/true_decentralized_internet_system/true_decentralized_internet_system.md

 New systems are required for money, internet which live in the window of viability.

-# We need a complementary decentralized Internet. {#we-need-a-complementary-decentralized-internet}
+# We need a complementary decentralized Internet.

 **“We can't solve problems by using the same kind of thinking we used when we created them”** - *Einstein*